 - 3. i) Identify and explain public speaking techniques used in your presentations.
-Range: the relationship between audience, occasion, content and delivery; research . . . - ii) Identify different types of talks and some specific techniques used in speaking them iii) Identify a range of requirements in setting up speaking spaces.
+Range: the relationship between audience, occasion, content and delivery; research . . . - ii) Identify different types of talks and some specific techniques used in speaking them.

 Range: talks to inform, demonstrate, persuade, entertain; structures and aspects of delivery for each style.